-\Corresponding author.
+^{}Corresponding author.
 E-mail: kowabruquah@yahoo.co.uk.
 Tel: 051-60320.

-more properly, it denotes the complex of signs and symptoms associated with low haemoglobin levels.
-The type of anaemia defines its pathophysiologic mechanism and its essential nature, allowing for appropriate therapy (Porter and Kaplan, 1999).
+Anaemia denotes the complex of signs and symptoms associated with low haemoglobin levels.
 Globally, the most common cause of anaemia is believed to be iron deficiency due to inadequate dietary iron intake, physiologic demands of pregnancy and rapid growth and iron losses due to parasitic infections (Ayoya et al., 2006; Dreyfuss et al., 2000).
 However, iron deficiency is not the only cause of anaemia.
-Other prevalent causes of anaemia include malaria, chronic infections and nutritional deficiencies of vitamin A. folate and vitamin B-12 (Drevfuss et al., 2000).
-The relative contributions of these causes of anaemia and iron deficiency vary by sex, age and population and are not well described in many populations (Drevfuss et al., 2000).
+Other prevalent causes of anaemia include malaria, chronic infections and nutritional deficiencies of vitamin A, folate and vitamin B-12 (Dreyfuss et al., 2000).
+The relative contributions of these causes of anaemia and iron deficiency varies by sex, age and population and are not well described in many populations (Dreyfuss et al., 2000).